curif/AgeOfJoyQuartzDocumentation/content/Documents/AGE configuration using files.md

 Non playing characters configuration.

 `status` can be:
-* `enabled`: the walk and play as usual.
+* `enabled`: they walk and play as usual.
-* `static`: they will walk to a position in the room and stay there forever.
+* `static`: they walk to a position in the room and stay there forever.
 * `disabled`: to disable the NPC.
 They will left you alone in the room.

 ## `audio`